When You Or A Loved One Needs Long-Term Care

 Perhaps you or a loved one has recognized the need for long-term care insurance (LTC).
 This type of insurance is not just “nursing home” coverage.
-It’s insurance that helps assure you of continued independence in your later years, and protect the personal assets you’ve acquired.
-Long term care insurance helps to pay for medical care for an extended period of time, whether that be in a nursing facility, rehabilitation facility, or providing in-home assistance to those who need help with Activities of Daily Living (ADLs).
+It’s insurance that helps assure you of continued independence in your later years and protects the personal assets you’ve acquired.
+Long-term care insurance helps to pay for medical care for an extended period of time, whether that be in a nursing facility, rehabilitation facility or providing in-home assistance to those who need help with Activities of Daily Living (ADLs).
 For the benefit to become payable, the person insured by the policy usually must show an inability to perform two or more of the ADLs, such as dressing, bathing, toileting, cleaning, cooking, incontinence and transferring from a bed.

 As the population ages, more and more people will require long-term care, necessitating the increased need for long-term care insurance, and the likelihood of an increased percentage in LTC insurance denials.
 But the LTC insurance industry has suffered numerous financial problems over the years.
 Many companies sold policies providing too great of coverage for the premium they charged.
 These companies simply did not anticipate the inevitable, and significant, increase in health care costs experienced over the past decade and more.
 Several of these companies have gone out of business.
 Many others ceased selling LTC policies altogether.

 If your LTC claim has been denied, contact the experienced attorneys of McDermott Law, LLC.
 You can reach us by phone at 303-964-1800, or complete our contact form.
 We offer free initial consultations.
 Our Denver office serves clients throughout the Rocky Mountain region.